jladan/aws-glacier-upload/README.md

 AWS Glacier Backup Tool
 =======================

+**in progress**

 A tool to make large backups on AWS S3 Glacier simple and reliable.
-The specs
+The design requirements
 are:
 1. Read in credentials from a file
 2. Command-line input of file name, vault, etc.